janmechtel/rockettype/README.md

 `delta` are the milliseconds since the last keypress

+As of right now, keypresses will only store the time, delta, and application and record `'hidden'` for each key press.
+To record the keypresses, create a file in the automatically generated output folder called `DEBUG`.

 ### Hotkeys with notifications
 * `Ctrl+Alt+R` - Toggles recording.
 Use it to temporarily disable the recording for passwords and such,
 * `Ctrl+Alt+X` - Exits